 Families of MHS students from China send boxes of medical supplies to the School

-The ongoing coronavirus/COVID-19 pandemic has upended the world as we know it, but it can’t stop bold and creative contributions to the common good.
+The coronavirus/COVID-19 pandemic upended the world as we know it, but it didn't stop bold and creative contributions to the common good.

-Families of MHS students from China, upon learning of the healthcare crisis in the United States, have been generously sending boxes of medical supplies to the School.
-MHS, in turn, has been distributing the masks, gloves, gowns, and other supplies to the MHS Health Center and Horizons partners — including Berkshire Medical Center and Dr. Brian Dempsey (also the School’s physician) — on the front lines of fighting the pandemic.
+Families of MHS students from China, upon learning of the healthcare crisis in the United States, generously sent boxes of medical supplies to the School.
+MHS, in turn, distributed the masks, gloves, gowns, and other supplies to the MHS Health Center and Horizons partners — including Berkshire Medical Center and Dr. Brian Dempsey (also the School’s physician) — on the front lines of fighting the pandemic.

-To date, the School has received ten shipments with an estimated 5,000 surgical facemasks, 200 non-medical facemasks, 600 N95 respirators, 175 gowns/scrubs, 1,000 pairs of exam gloves, and 30 face shields.
-The supplies were sent from more than thirty families in China, and the first box arrived earlier this month with this note: “Although we are a sea apart, we are all under the same moon.”
+As of August 2020, the School received ten shipments with an estimated 5,000 surgical facemasks, 200 non-medical facemasks, 600 N95 respirators, 175 gowns/scrubs, 1,000 pairs of exam gloves, and 30 face shields.
+The supplies were sent from more than thirty families in China, and the first box arrived with this note: “Although we are a sea apart, we are all under the same moon.”

 "I am so grateful for our community and how we take care of each other,” said Head of School Julia Heaton.
 “Throughout the school year, we see many examples of students, faculty, and staff giving back to the local Berkshires community.
 To see this same spirit extend to our families around the world is truly inspiring.”

-Ms. Heaton’s executive assistant, Janet Boyer, Director of Campus Services Robert Aldrich, Director of Health Services Christie Puz, and Director of Horizons Alison Basdekis are coordinating the receipt and redeployment of the supplies.
+Executive Assistant to the Head of School Janet Boyer, Director of Campus Services Robert Aldrich, Director of Health Services Christie Puz, and Director of Horizons Alison Basdekis coordinated the receipt and redeployment of the supplies.

 And, the Miss Hall’s ethos keeps on giving.

-In recent weeks, Cailyn Tetteh ’22 and Truc Hoang ’22 developed the Community Action Fund to help friends struggling to adjust travel plans as COVID-19 spread across the U.S. They articulated a vision of individual contributions and class gifts, plus support from MHS alumnae, families, and friends, to make a direct impact on the lives of students.
-To date, the fund has raised more than $38,500.
+Students Cailyn Tetteh ’22 and Truc Hoang ’22 developed the Community Action Fund to help friends struggling to adjust travel plans as COVID-19 spread across the U.S. They articulated a vision of individual contributions and class gifts, plus support from MHS alumnae, families, and friends, to impact the lives of students.
+As of August 2020, the fund raised more than $38,500.